Southern Baptists to debate measure opposing IVF following Alabama court ruling

 The proposed measure comes on the heels of a pivotal Alabama Supreme Court ruling that frozen embryos are legally protected as children, a decision that set off a nationwide political debate due to its potential impact on abortion laws.
 The Alabama decision received praise from anti-abortion groups who have pushed for the definition of life as beginning at conception.

-The Nashville-based SBC’s vote on the IVF resolution at the denomination’s annual meeting in Indianapolis starting June 11 in many ways aligns with many Southern Baptists’ values.
+The SBC’s vote on the IVF resolution at the denomination’s annual meeting next week in many ways aligns with many Southern Baptists’ values.
 But it would also represent an affirmation of an idea championed by a select few thought leaders.

-The SBC Resolutions Committee recommended the resolution for approval after receiving a draft submitted by Al Mohler, president of the Southern Baptist Theological Seminary, and Southern seminary ethics professor Andrew Walker.
+The SBC Resolutions Committee recommended the measure for approval after receiving a draft submitted by Al Mohler, president of the Southern Baptist Theological Seminary, and Southern seminary ethics professor Andrew Walker.

 “The hard thing is that many who consider themselves to be pro-life have refused to extend their own logic to the huge moral crisis posed by IVF procedures,” Mohler said in a column for World magazine in February following the Alabama Supreme Court ruling.